sablier-labs/docs/docs/contracts/v2/guides/06-frontend.md

 title: "Frontend Integrations"
 ---

-Throughout this series, we've been focusing on creating an on-chain integration with Sablier.
+Throughout this series, we've been focusing on creating an onchain integration with Sablier.
 But maybe you're interested in developing a front-end app.
 No worries!
 In this guide, we'll provide some pointers on how to go about it.

 ## Toolset